Banner Health

 Human leukocyte antigen typing, or HLA, is the method by which stem cell transplant patients are matched with eligible donors.
 HLA are proteins that exist on the surface of most cells in the body.

-The closest possible match between the HLA markers of the donor and the patient reduces the risk of graft versus host disease (GVHD).
+The closest possible match between the HLA markers of the donor and the patient lowers the risk of graft versus host disease (GVHD).
 This condition occurs after transplant when your immune cells attack the donor cells, or when the donor cells attack your cells.
-The best match is usually a first-degree relative (siblings, children or parents).
+The best match is most often a first-degree relative (siblings, children or parents).
 However, about 75 percent of patients do not have a suitable donor in their family and require cells from matched unrelated donors.
 These donors are found through registries such as the National Marrow Donor Program (NMDP).

 HLA typing is done with a blood sample or mouth swab taken from the patient, which is then compared with samples from a family member or a donor registry.